Cookie consent and GDPR for website owners

 GDPR is a European Union law that was designed to protect the privacy and personal data of users.
 It gives individuals more control over how their personal information is collected, stored, and used by websites and businesses.

 GDPR applies to your website even if your website is outside Europe.
-This means, if you’re collecting any kind of personal data (like email addresses, names, or even cookies), you must comply with GDPR.
+This means that if you’re collecting any kind of personal data like email addresses, names, or even cookies, you must comply with GDPR.

 The GDPR helps in respecting privacy and building trust with your audience.
 In case you violate it, you will be paying a fine of about 4% of your annual global turnover or €20 million.